upsmart/UpSmart-Cad-Uploader/wordpress/wp-content/plugins/front-end-upload/readme.txt

 1. The Front End Upload Options screen

 == Changelog ==

+= 0.6 =
+* Refactored the way file storage happens.
+Uploaded files are now obscured and downloads are routed through the plugin so as to help prevent unwanted execution of uploaded files
+* Elaborated installation instructions

 = 0.5.4.6 =
 * Fixed a JavaScript issue that submitted the form too soon preventing accurate file